Dcollectors/JLeaks/README.md

 ```
 python toolAnalysis.py
 ```
-you can see the results of each tool in the "Result" workbook of the "./evaluationTools/file/data-tool.xlsx" file.
-In addition, after the "toolAnalysis.py" file is completed, you can see the accuracy of each tool on the console.
+The results of each tool will displayed in the "Result" workbook in the "./evaluationTools/file/data-tool.xlsx" file.
+In addition, the accuracy of each tool will displayed on the console.

 ## Evaluation of ChatGPT